logo ai

 • Medication: Swelling can cause pain and slow the healing process.
 Anti-inflammatory medications are often prescribed to help treat Jones fractures.

-• Surgery: Your podiatrist Boynton Beach may recommend surgery for a variety of reasons.
+• Surgery: Your podiatrist may recommend surgery for a variety of reasons.
 If you’re an athlete or otherwise physically active, the likelihood of reoccurrence will be high.
 Poor blood flow in the midfoot can delay healing.
 Surgery involves the use of fixation techniques, including the installation of plates and screws into the fifth metatarsal bone.
 Bone grafts may also be necessary.

 Dr. Jason Gold, DPM, FACFAS